belindadunu/Blitz2/README.md

   - Running Nginx in front protects the application
   - Application data is saved in a JSON file for now but further data persistence needs to be implemented
   - Added an additional layer of security by closing Gunicorn port and having Nginx handle incoming traffic

+## Security Enhancement Considerations

+For increased security, we could also consider closing port 8000 which exposes direct access to the Gunicorn server.
+By shutting down this port and routing all incoming traffic through Nginx, we can further restrict access to the application server.

+This provides additional security by limiting external connectivity to the Gunicorn container running Flask.
+Only Nginx would be able to connect internally to port 8000.

+While not implemented in the current architecture, this port closure could be evaluated in the future as a way to enhance overall security by limiting the exposed attack surface.
+The tradeoff would be slightly increased complexity in routing requests through Nginx vs direct connections to Gunicorn.

+This change would require updating the security group to remove access to port 8000 across the board.
+All HTTP requests would need to be handled by Nginx and then forwarded to Gunicorn on port 8000 internally.

+This extra security measure could be considered for future iterations to improve defense-in-depth.

 ## Initial Test
 - Deployed application on t2.medium EC2 instance